ariard/lightning-rfc/12-offer-encoding.md

           - MUST set `start_any_period` to 0.
       - otherwise:
         - MUST NOT include `recurrence_base`.
-      - if payments for the current or next period:
+      - if payments will be accepted for the current or next period:
-        - MAY not include `recurrence_paywindow`
+        - MAY include `recurrence_paywindow`
       - otherwise:
         - MUST include `recurrence_paywindow`
+      - if it includes `recurrence_paywindow`:
         - MUST set `seconds_before` to the maximum number of seconds prior to a period for which it will accept payment for that period.
         - MUST set `seconds_after` to the maximum number of seconds into to a